IvanPonyrev/azurerm-mlworkspaces/README.md

-# Global Azure Bootcamp

-Initial deployment is for storageAccounts, to which all resources, params, and linked deployments will be uploaded.
+# Deploy storageAccounts and vaults.

+The following command will deploy storageAccounts and vaults with secrets.

-.\deploy.ps1 -ResourceGroupLocation eastus -ResourceGroupName storage -UploadArtifacts
+.\deploy.ps1 -ResourceGroupLocation eastus -UploadArtifacts -Update Storage

-.\deploy.ps1 -ResourceGroupLocation eastus -ResourceGroupName storage -TemplateFile .\azuredeploy.json -TemplateParametersFile .\azuredeploy.parameters.json -LinkedResourceGroups @()